Wonderful Novels That Bring India to Life

 A Passage to India by E. M. Forster

-A turning point occurs when Aziz is accused of assaulting an Englishwoman during an outing to the Marabar Caves, unraveling the fragile relationships between the characters.
+A key event happens when Aziz is accused of assaulting an Englishwoman during a trip to the Marabar Caves.
+This incident tears apart the delicate relationships between the characters.

 6. 6